ibm-cloud-docs/monitoring/agent/agent_ts.md

-You can also customize the type of log and the entries that are collected by configuring the Sysdig agent configuration file **/opt/draios/etc/dragent.yaml**.
+You can also customize the type of log and the entries that are collected by configuring the monitoring agent configuration file **/opt/draios/etc/dragent.yaml**.
 After you edit the file, you must restart the agent at the shell with `docker restart sysdig-agent` to activate the changes.

 ## Checking the version of an agent by using the CLI
 {: #agent_ts_version}

-### Linux Sysdig agent
+### Linux monitoring agent
 {: #agent_ts_version_linux}

 To check the version of an agent, run the following command: